1-Methylcyclopropene: Commercial use

-1-MCP is used commercially to maintain the freshness of ornamental plants and flowers and preventing the ripening of fruits.
+The compound 1-MCP is used commercially to maintain the freshness of ornamental plants and flowers and preventing the ripening of fruits.
 It is used in enclosed sites, such as coolers, truck trailers, greenhouses, storage facilities, and shipping containers.

 Under the brand name EthylBloc, 1-MCP was approved in by the U.S. Environmental Protection Agency for use on ornamental crops.
 For cut flowers, potted flowers, and bedding, nursery and foliage plants, 1-MCP prevents or delays wilting, leaf yellowing, opening, and death.

 Under the brand name SmartFresh, 1-MCP is used in the agriculture industry by growers, packers, and shippers to prevent or delay the natural ripening process.
 The use of 1-MCP in agricultural products including apples, kiwifruit, tomatoes, bananas, plums, persimmons, avocados, and melons has been approved and accepted for use in more than 34 countries including the European Union and the United States.
 Although benefiting from fresher produce and lower cost, the consumer however may be purchasing fruit that is older than expected.

-1-MCP is also being developed as a crop protection technique.
+The compound 1-MCP is also being developed as a crop protection technique.
 By spraying 1-MCP on growing field crops during times of stress, the crops may be protected from moderate heat and drought conditions.